CMSgov/qpp-conversion-tool/DEVELOPER.md

 ```

 In addition, there are some extreme JMeter load tests that execute only when passing in `-DskipJmeterSuite=false`.
 To run these
-tests, one must fill in the `cookie` field in the [benchmark pom.xml](benchmark/pom.xml) to correctly connect to the test
+tests, one must fill in the `host`, `path`, `port`, and `cookie` fields in the [benchmark pom.xml](benchmark/pom.xml) to
-environment.
-Make sure you have time, the CPU performance, and network performance before deciding to run these tests.
+correctly connect to the test environment.
+Make sure you have time, the CPU performance, and network performance before deciding
+to run these tests.

 ## Integration Environment